 The Canadian government's target to reduce N2O emissions by 30 percent by 2030 is ambitious and has faced significant criticism from agricultural stakeholders across Canada.
-Although there are several strategies associated with reduced emissions from fertilizer use, the adoption of these strategies is contingent on producers choice at the on-farm level.
+Although there are several strategies associated with reduced emissions from fertilizer use, the adoption of these strategies is contingent on producers' choice at the onfarm level.
 Interviews with crop producers, and stakeholders in adjacent industries, demonstrated that there is a significant disconnect between government objectives and on-farm operations.
-Participants agreed that the role of government in on-farm decisions should be minimal, and agricultural policy should be representative of producers at the policy development level, supporting the maintenance of commodity output and security.
-Re-investment in agricultural extension through the provincial government will be a critical step forward, re-establishing the relationship between producers and government, and facilitating communication and outreach, ensuring accurate information is accessible to producers.
+The perceptions and attitudes of participants regarding the Federal Government's N2O reduction goal, and the potential strategies that would coincide are summed up in the following: participants agreed that the role of government in on-farm decisions should be minimal, and agricultural policy should be representative of producers at the policy development level, supporting the maintenance of commodity output and security.
+Reinvestment in agricultural extension through the provincial government will be a critical step forward, re-establishing the relationship between producers and government, and facilitating communication and outreach, ensuring accurate information is accessible to producers.
 This is especially crucial in driving adoption of short- and long-term emission reduction strategies, as producers discussed their hesitancy to implement BMPs due to a perceived association with economic risk and increased resource allocation.
 Demonstrating the benefits of adoption practically, associated with increases in on-farm efficiency and soil health, through agricultural extension programs can potentially alleviate some of these hesitations.